alt-romes/linear-core/popl_response.md

 ### (b) Key ideas of Linear Core

 > **Reviewer B**: What are the key ideas that make your core language work?
 Are there new ideas involved, or is it a combination of existing ideas?

+[TODO - Reiterar, apontando para o paper, dizer que se vai melhorar]

 ### (c) Semantic notion of linearity

 > **Reviewer A**: you are not defining a semantic notion of linearity.
 Rather, you're designing a typing discipline which fits the lazy semantics of linearity.

 We concur that we are not defining a (new) notion of semantic linearity.
 Indeed, our definition is a sharpened version adapted/refined/imported of that of Linear Haskell and our work establishes a new syntactic definition of linearity that is more precise wrt the semantic notion.
 We thank the reviewer for this perspective and we plan to rewrite our positioning accordingly.

 ### (d) Linearity in the presence of exceptions

-[TODO].
-Make this more upfront in the introduction.
+> **Reviewer A**: One of the main criticism of Linear Haskell is that it does not preserve linearity in the presence of exceptions.

+[TODO]

+1) Library-level treatment of exceptions that preserve linearity.
+Indeed LH does nothing about it.
+2) There is no explicit representation of exceptions in Core.
+3) Transformation preserve exceptions(?) -- IMO this is is unfixable without major rework of the exception system.

 ## 2. Change List